Avishekchaudhary01/Online-Home-Automation-System/README.md

-# Online-Home-Automation-System
-# Online Home Automation System (C Project)
+Online Home Automation System (Java Project)

-##  Overview
+📌 Overview

-This project simulates an **Online Home Automation System** using the C programming language.
+This project simulates an Online Home Automation System using the Java programming language.
-It allows users to control home devices such as **lights, fans, sensors, and security systems** through a simple console-based menu.
+It allows users to control various home devices such as lights, fans, security systems, and sensors with a console-based menu interface.
+The system is built using Object-Oriented Programming (OOP) concepts, ensuring clean structure, modularity, and easy scalability.

-##  Features
+🚀 Features

-- Turn ON/OFF lights
+Turn ON/OFF lights

-- Control fan speed
+Set fan speed (0–5)

-- Enable/disable security system
+Enable/disable the security system

-- Monitor temperature sensor
+Read temperature sensor values

-- Automatic device logging
+Automatic logging of all device actions

-- Modular code with `.c` and `.h` files
+Organized folder structure with packages (models, controllers, ui)

+Clean and modular Java code